marc2332/bliss/doc/docs/flint/flint_scan_info.md

 # Plot description

-Plots can be described in the `scan_info`.
+Plots can be described in the `scan_info`, and stored in the `plots` field.

-If there is no plot description, Flint will try to infer plots from other `scan_info` fields.
+If there is no plot description (the field is not there), Flint will try to infer plots from other `scan_info` fields.

-It is stored in the `plots` field.
+If this field is an empty list, Flint will consider that there is no plot to display.
+This can be useful to ignore the content of a scan, like for example a sequence of scans.

-For now only scatters are supported.
+For now, very basic plots are supported for curves and scatters.

 Here is an example.
 ```